howsoai/platform-installation-examples/security/README.md

 ## Custom Ingress Certs

 Custom ingress certificates can be used to secure external access to the Howso Platform.
 More information on configuring custom ingress certificates can be found in the [Custom Ingress](custom-ingress/README.md) section.

-## App Security

-### OIDC

-The Howso Platform supports OIDC for authentication and authorization.
-Brief overview of how to configure OIDC for the Howso Platform.

-### OIDC SSO with AD

-The Howso Platform can be integrated with Active Directory using OIDC for single sign-on.
-Brief overview of how to set up OIDC SSO with AD.

-### Platform-admin Bootstrapping

--- airgap